Michael Czerny: Appointments as cardinal and prefect

 Czerny was named a member of the Congregation for the Evangelization of Peoples on 21 February 2020 and a member of the Pontifical Council for Interreligious Dialogue on 8 July 2020.
 Czerny was appointed a member of the jury of the Zayed Award for Human Fraternity in June 2021.
 In December 2021, in accepting the resignation of Cardinal Turkson as prefect of the Dicastery for Promoting Integral Human Development, Pope Francis named Czerny as temporary prefect effective from 1 January 2022.
 His interim status was removed and he was appointed to a five-year term as prefect of the Dicastery on 23 April 2022.

 After the Russian invasion of Ukraine, Cardinal Czerny was sent by Pope Francis with humanitarian aid to Ukraine in March 2022, along with the papal almoner, Cardinal Konrad Krajewski.
-This mission, which involved several trips, and follozwed the pope's personal visit to the Russian Embassy to plead for peace, was part of a significant escalation of Vatican diplomatic efforts to bring an end to the violent invasion.
+This mission, which involved several trips, and followed the pope's personal visit to the Russian Embassy to plead for peace, was part of a significant escalation of Vatican diplomatic efforts to bring an end to the violent invasion.

 Czerny participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
 Ahead of the election, Czerny told The New York Times that "unity", a theme highlighted by some electors, "means reversal", stating, "If you ask me, 'How would you name the wrong track for the conclave?'
 I would say the idea that unity is the priority."
-He told the same newspaper, "I can think of some African cardinals — they make me shudder", explaining that some conservatives supported African candidates to further an agenda, and stating, "that’s why ... it’s so, so, so stupid to say things like Africa's time has come."
+He told the same newspaper, "I can think of some African cardinals – they make me shudder", explaining that some conservatives supported African candidates to further an agenda, and stating, "that’s why ... it’s so, so, so stupid to say things like Africa's time has come."